-We’ve heard these complaints time and again from our clients.
-It is better to get specifications in writing to miss out any important details and waste time and resources in creating the wrong steel shop drawing set.
+Clients sometimes make such statements.
+It is better to get specifications in writing to avoid missing important details and wasting time and resources on creating the wrong steel shop drawing set.

 Non-Compliance to Industry Standards

-Steel Shop Drawing Experts know how important it is to produce drawings which comply with the industry standards.
-Barring this, your project might risk being penalized or even get stopped from being constructed at all.
-Plus, you jeopardize the lives of your workers and inhabitants of your property.
+Steel shop drawing experts know how important it is to produce drawings that comply with industry standards, failing which, your project might risk being penalized or shut down.
+Even if you construct the building somehow, you jeopardize the lives of your workers and inhabitants.

-- Steel shop drawings do not match with architectural or mechanical drawings
+Steel shop drawings not matching the architectural or mechanical drawings

-If you read our previous section of challenges, you would have understood that the most common issue is missing information in majority of cases.
-Ensure that you hand over the right set of documents; complete, revised and updated to your designer.
+In the majority of cases, the most common issue is missing information.
+Ensure that you hand over the right set of documents, complete, revised, and updated, to your designer.

-When the client or architect hands over bid drawings, ensure that they are accompanied with specifications and match the design drawings.
+When the client or architect hands over bid drawings, ensure that they are accompanied by specifications and match the design drawings.
 Any discrepancies should be immediately brought to notice.

-EOR and Architect should strictly follow AISC wherever required.
+The EOR and architect should strictly follow the AISC wherever required.

-Uncommon loads should be specified; with their position and magnitude supplied to joist provider.
-Moreover, the sequencing should be flexible.
+Uncommon loads should be specified, with their position and magnitude supplied to the joist provider.
+The sequencing should be flexible.